mkijowski/lab6-ceg-3400/README.md

   1. most likely
   2.
   3. least likely
-* Why did you choose these three?
+* Why did you choose these three and rank them as you did?

-* List the top three threat vectors based on how likely they are to exploit your CWE above.
+* List the top three threat vectors based on how likely they are to exploit the CWE chosen for your homework.
   1. most likely
   2.
   3. least likely
-* Why did you choose these three?
+* Why did you choose these three and rank them as you did?

 * List the top three threat vectors based on how likely they are to exploit your MITRE ATT&CK Recon technique above.
   1. most likely
   2.
   3. least likely
-* Why did you choose these three?
+* Why did you choose these three and rank them as you did?

 ---